henryhadlow/henrylistens/notes.md

 ## Ten to get started

-7. [ ] The teacher that couldn’t read – Strangers
 8. [ ] Sesquipedalian – Love + Radio
 9. [ ] Chemsex – The Report – BBC Radio 4
 10. [ ] The Nights of Edith Piaf – Fugitive Waves – by the Kitchen Sisters